Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Trade-off between diagonal and off-diagonal elements

-The index $i$ in \cref{DGODGRM} can be chosen arbitrarily, but the right side of the formula is independent of $i$.
-When the measure $V_\text{dg}$ of a certain eigenstate is large, then the average measure of its off-diagonal elements $V_\text{off}^{i}$ must be small, and vice versa.
-We show this trade-off relation in \cref{FIG6}.
-Since the measure $d^{(2)}$ and $d^{(3)}$ are related by \cref{d2d3r}, the trade-off between the diagonal and off-diagonal elements will also be reflected in the measure $d^{(2)}$, although it is not an exact equation relationship like \cref{DGODGRM}.
-We performed calculations using a specific model, and the diagonal element and the sum of corresponding off-diagonal elements of the two measures are shown in \cref{FIG6}.
-From the \cref{FIG6}, we can also see that in general, the diagonal element is much larger than the average of the off-diagonal elements, but since there are $D_N-1$ off-diagonal elements, their sum is much larger than diagonal elements.
+The index $i$ in \cref{DGODGRM} can be chosen arbitrarily, but the right side of the formula is independent of eigenstate index $i$.
+When the measure $V_\text{dg}$ of a given eigenstate is large, the average measure of its off-diagonal elements $V_\text{off}^{i}$ must be small, and vice versa.
+Fig. \ref{FIG6} illustrates this trade-off relation, where the energy eigenstates are numerically calculated based on a specific non-integrable system.
+We will introduce the model used in detail in \cref{NumR}.
+Since the measure $d^{(2)}$ and $d^{(3)}$ are related by \cref{d2d3r}, the trade-off between the diagonal and off-diagonal elements is also reflected in $d^{(2)}$, although it is not an exact equation relationship like \cref{DGODGRM}.
+From the \cref{FIG6}, we observe that the diagonal element is generally much smaller than the sum of the corresponding off-diagonal elements.
+But this does not mean that $f^i$ is generally much smaller than $1$.
+On the contrary, since there are $D_N-1$ off-diagonal elements for each diagonal element, $f^i$ is typically much larger than $1$, which will be shown in \cref{FIGsfi}.

-The formula \eqref{DGODGRM} is valid for any $\rho_B$.
-In addition to the usual canonical ensemble $\rho^{\text{c}}=e^{-\beta H}/Z(\beta)$ and microcanonical ensembles, even the pure states $\Pi_i^B=\ket{E_i}\bra{E_i}$ can be used.
-For the latter, the diagonal element in \cref{DGODGRM} will be zero, which will give
+The formula \eqref{DGODGRM} holds for any $\rho_B$ as long as $\rho_{B_1}$ is strictly positive.
+This includes not only the canonical ensemble $\rho^{\text{c}}(\beta):=e^{-\beta H}/Z(\beta)$ and microcanonical ensembles, but also pure states such as $\Pi^i_B$.
+In the case of pure states, the diagonal element in \cref{DGODGRM} will be zero, leading to